EFWob/RetroRadio/README.md

   for Olimex PoE/PoE ISO only
 * if changed to `#define ETHERNET 0` (or any value different from '1' or '2'), support for Ethernet is **not** compiled
 * if changed to `#define ETHERNET 1`, support for Ethernet is compiled regardless of the board setting
-* if this line is deleted/commented out, Ethernet support will **not** compiled in.
+* if this line is deleted/commented out, Ethernet support will **not** be compiled in.
 * if compiled with Ethernet support by the above rules, Ethernet can then be configured at runtime by preferences setting.
 * (If **ETHERNET** is defined as *build_flag* in _platformio.ini_, then this entry will override the `#define ETHERNET x` in ***AddRR.h***)
 * if compiled with Ethernet support, there is another define that controls the ethernet connection: `#define ETHERNET_CONNECT_TIMEOUT 5` that defines how long the radio should wait for an ethernet connection to be established (in seconds).
 If no IP connection over ethernet is established in that timeframe, WiFi will be used.
-That value can be extended by preference settings (but not lowered).
+That value can be increased by preference settings (but not lowered).
 In my experience 4 seconds is too short.
 If the connection succeds earlier, the radio will commence earlier (and will not wait to consume the full timeframe defined by 'ETHERNET_CONNECT_TIMEOUT').
 * the following defines are used.
 They are set to default values in 'ETH.h' (and 'pins_ardunio.h' for ethernet boards).
 If you need to change